| Copyright | © 2019 Elias Castegren and Kiko Fernandez-Reyes |

 This module includes everything you need to get started type checking a program.
 To build the Abstract Syntax Tree (AST), please import and build the AST from Final.AST.

-The main entry point to the type checker is the combinator tcProgram
+The main entry point to the type checker is the combinator tcProgram, which

 takes an AST and returns either a list of errors, or the program and the